AnnieCannons/feam-1-horoscopes-starter/README.md

 # Horoscopes
-Below are the steps on how to build this Horoscopes app.
+Here is a light outline that you can reference to build the Horoscopes app.

 ## Setup